-- A. A public utility that undertakes cost-effective energy efficiency and load management programs shall have the option of recovering its prudent and reasonable costs along with commission-approved incentives for demand-side resources and load management programs implemented after the effective date of the Efficient Use of Energy Act through an approved tariff rider or in base rates, or by a combination of the two.
+A. A public utility that undertakes cost-effective energy efficiency and load management programs shall have the option of recovering its prudent and reasonable costs along with commission-approved incentives for demand-side resources and load management programs implemented after the effective date of the Efficient Use of Energy Act through an approved tariff rider or in base rates, or by a combination of the two.
 Program costs and incentives may be deferred for future recovery through creation of a regulatory asset.
-Funding for program costs shall be as follows: - (1) for investor-owned electric utilities, no less than three percent and no more than five percent of customer bills, excluding gross receipts taxes and franchise and right-of-way access fees, or seventy-five thousand dollars (\$75,000) per customer per calendar year, whichever is less, for customer classes with the opportunity to participate; and - (2) for gas utilities, no more than five percent of total annual revenues or seventy-five thousand dollars (\$75,000) per customer per calendar year. - B. Provided that the public utility's total portfolio of programs remains cost-effective, no less than five percent of the amount received by the public utility for program costs shall be specifically directed to energy-efficiency programs for low-income customers. - C. Unless otherwise ordered by the commission, a tariff rider approved by the commission shall:
+Funding for program costs for investor-owned electric utilities shall be three percent of customer bills, excluding gross receipts taxes and franchise and right-of-way access fees, or seventy-five thousand dollars (\$75,000) per customer per calendar year, whichever is less, for customer classes with the opportunity to participate.
+Funding for annual program costs for gas utilities shall not exceed three percent of total annual revenues, nor shall charges exceed seventy-five thousand dollars (\$75,000) per customer per calendar year.
+Provided that the public utility's total portfolio of programs remains cost-effective, no less than five percent of the amount received by the public utility for program costs shall be specifically directed to energyefficiency programs for low-income customers.
+Unless otherwise ordered by the commission, a tariff rider approved by the commission shall require language on customer bills explaining program benefits.